florist-notes/CNN-GoogLeNet/README.md

 -
 Paper : " [Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/abs/1602.07261) "

-Inception-v4 is proposed in fourth paper.
-It integrades Residual Connection into the network.
-Residual Connection is proposed in ResNet, it makes networks more wider and can get networks more deeper than previous, also the ResNet is easy to train.
+Inception-v4 is proposed in this fourth paper.
+It integrates Residual Connection into the network.
+I felt taht first covering ResNet will help me to write this section better.
+Will update this section soon :)

-Important Points:
--

-Practical:
--

 References
 -